- Rs. 5 Lakh Coverage @ Rs. 12.9/Day*

 Also, is it OK to pay Rs 15,000 more every year towards your health policy to seek an extra OPD (out-patient department) benefit of only Rs 12,000?

-Insurance, a costly affair:
+Insurance, a Costly Affair:

-There are health plans in the market that cover both hospitalization and OPD treatment costs on a cashless basis in network hospitals and clinics.
+There are health plans in the market that cover both hospitalization and OPD treatment costs on a cashless basis in the network hospitals and clinics.
 There is even coverage for pharmacy bills, diagnostic tests, outpatient dental treatment, contact lenses, spectacles and health checkups.
-A 3 lakh cover under any company's standard health plan, costs Rs 8,000 for a family of four (two adults and two children, with the eldest member being 35 years), a similar coverage under the plan including OPD treatment would cost you an astonishing Rs 32,000.
+A 3 Lakh cover under any company's standard health plan, costs Rs 8,000 for a family of four (two adults and two children, with the eldest member being 35 years), a similar coverage under the plan including OPD treatment would cost you an astonishing Rs 32,000.
 The rider included features like doctor consultations are restricted to eight per year and there is a sub-limit of Rs 7,000 on various expenses, including diagnostic tests, pharmacy bills, dental treatments and eye care (spectacles and contact lenses).